 As anyone who has ever visited or lived in Berlin knows, it’s impossible not to stumble across World War Two at some point.
 Its ghostly aura seeps through the city like an invisible fog, filling empty concrete bunkers, haunting memorials, cleaving to certain architecture.
 It’s especially apparent, of course, in the spaces where the places used to be.

-While we tend to be well acquainted with the facts of the war (the dates, the death statistics, the names of those responsible), details remain hazy.
-Mostly because… well, because we weren’t there.
+While we tend to be well acquainted with the facts of the war (the dates, the death statistics, the names of those responsible), the more nuanced details remain hazy.
+Mostly because, well, we weren’t there.
 Which is precisely why so many World War Two eyewitness accounts are so compelling: their recording of war’s daily minutiae makes this dark and tragic episode in human history somehow more real.

 She’s not, of course, and what follows is a gripping and frequently disturbing account of her life in war-battered Berlin as international hostilities intensify and the gruesome noose of Nazism tightens around her and the city.

 Communications to the outside world are soon cut off and travel brutally restricted.
 Given the choice between a concentration camp and working for the Nazis, Klein reluctantly begins her new life as a factory employee.
 Her detailed day-to-day narration, written in diary form, reveals how she has to wake at 4.15am (without an alarm clock – they’re also verboten) and cross the city with her overalls, sandwiches, soap substitute and malt coffee (“real coffee is only to be had in the black market, at the risk of one’s life”) to arrive at the factory gates at 5.30am,”‘not half a minute later”.

 We hear about the government’s constant, cruel new laws.
 Non-Aryans are banned from reading newspapers, using telephones, even eating fruit (“half a pound of tomatoes is enough to send a non-Aryan into a concentration camp for life”).